ironscar/rust-starter/readme.md

 - Then `cargo build` will install the dependency
 - We write the code given in example (for now let's not worry what it means) and run `cargo run`
 - The program successfully uses the dependency to give output
+- To know the documentation of a particular dependency, we can run `cargo doc --open`
+  - this generates the docs and opens in local browser
+- There is a concept of lock file called `Cargo.lock` here as well
+  - this will lock the dependency versions to whatever is specified in the lock file unless updated
+  - `cargo update` can be run to update the lock file to latest versions
+  - this helps in dependency management to exact versions lest there are breaking changes

 ---